Accounting - Westminster College - Fulton, Missouri

 Westminster offers 11 courses in accounting and provides students with all the accounting courses necessary to sit for the CPA exam.
 Most state accountancy boards require 150 credit hours to sit for the CPA exam.
 The Westminster accounting program provides students with flexibility in meeting this option.
 You can complete an accounting degree at Westminster and continue the graduate program of your choice to complete the 150 hour requirement.
 You can also double major while at Westminster and easily achieve the 150 hour requirement.
 Regardless of the option you choose, all accounting majors complete the accounting program with all the necessary accounting courses for the CPA exam.

 However, accounting is not limited to the CPA.
 Many students prefer to work in private accounting and do not need certification or would like to work in managerial accounting.
 If this is your future goal, our program will work well for you and at the same time prepare you for the option of taking the CPA exam.
-What sets our program apart is that you will know the necessary courses from Day One and be able to plan your schedule accordingly.
-If you are interested in business or commercial or tax law, majoring in accounting is an excellent track.
+What sets our program apart is that you will know the necessary courses from day one and be able to plan your schedule accordingly.
+If you are interested in business, commercial or tax law, majoring in accounting is an excellent track.
 Our program prepares you for a professional career in accounting, graduate school, or law school.
 It’s up to you to decide!

 Accounting Information Systems, Cost Accounting, Federal Income Tax, and Auditing